 Drill-through – maybe you’ve heard of it, maybe you haven’t.
 And, maybe you have confused this term with Drill Down (two different things in the Oracle-Hyperion world, we’ll get there later).
 With integrated financials becoming more of a necessity to any accounting or finance organization, chances are you will either hear about Drill-through or maybe even be lucky enough to set up this powerful tool.
-For those of you who have no idea what we’re talking about and are glazing over faster than a fresh Krispy Kreme donut, let’s talk about it.

 What is Drill-Through?

 It’s functionality built in to the framework of FDMEE that provides the ability to navigate from a data point in an Oracle EPM application (HFM, Planning, and even EPM Cloud applications such as PBCS) back to a source transaction in the general ledger.
 This ability to navigate from the target application directly to the source is infinitely valuable when analyzing financial data.

 Now that we have hopefully cleared up what Drill-through is, you may be asking yourself, “What is the difference between Drill-through and Drill Down”?
 That’s a great question, and there’s no need to be confused!
 Drill down is most commonly used in Smart View with a simple double click allowing the user to look further into a dimensions hierarchical structure.
 This in itself is powerful, as it allows you to see the bottom-most level of your EPM application, but that is where it stops.